uQUIC/TCP-BrutalS/README.md

 # ![TCP Brutal](logo.png)

-TCP Brutal is [Hysteria](https://hysteria.network/)'s congestion control algorithm ported to TCP, as a Linux kernel module.
-Information about Brutal itself can be found in the [Hysteria documentation](https://hysteria.network/docs/advanced/Full-Server-Config/#bandwidth-behavior-explained).
+TCP BrutalS is XLESS's congestion control algorithm ported to TCP, as a Linux kernel module.
+Information about BrutalS itself can be found in the [Hysteria documentation](https://hysteria.network/docs/advanced/Full-Server-Config/#bandwidth-behavior-explained).
 As an official subproject of Hysteria, TCP Brutal is actively maintained to be in sync with the Brutal implementation in Hysteria.

 **中文文档：[README.zh.md](README.zh.md)**